 Always mark your boxes on the outside so once packed, you’ll know what’s inside.
-As well as labeling boxes with, for example “saucepans & cutlery” you might also want to clearly state which room it will go in too, it might not always be clear.
-For example you might store common kitchen items in your utility room, garage or a pantry, so always mark the room the items belong in clearly on each box too.
+As well as labelling boxes with, for example, “saucepans & cutlery” you might also want to clearly state which room it will go in too, it might not always be clear.
+For example, you might store common kitchen items in your utility room, garage or a pantry, so always mark the room the items belong in clearly on each box too.

-4. Don’t make boxes too heavy to life safely
+4. Don’t make boxes too heavy to lift safely

 5. Invest in a tape dispenser

 A tape dispenser makes life much easier when it comes to assembling and securing cardboard moving boxes.
 Seriously, the manual cutting of tape to put boxes together is a major faff and tape dispenser makes super light work of the task.

 6. Be generous with your packaging

 Make sure you’re generous with your use of newspaper and bubble wrap to help protect delicate items like glassware and ornaments.

 Try to fill boxes to make the best possible use of space, not only will this cut down on the volume of boxes you need to move, but packing out boxes (whilst ensuring they aren’t too heavy!) means the content won’t be able to move around inside, minimising the chance of things getting broken.
 Fill any gaps with old newspapers or even balled up linen to help avoid breakages.